 In terms of quality assurance and control, UNHCR is authorised by law to monitor every stage of the asylum procedure.
 The Agency’s implementing partner, the Bulgarian Helsinki Committee, also exercises this right on behalf of UNHCR.
 The quality monitoring activities carried out by the Bulgarian Helsinki Committee on behalf of UNHCR involve evaluation of the following stages of the procedure: registration, interviews, first instance decisions, and appeal hearings in court.

 The SAR has further established a Quality of Procedure Directorate which controls the quality of the procedure through regular and random sampling of decisions.
 On the basis of its findings, the Quality of Procedure Department issues guidance on the interpretation of legal provisions and the improvement of different stages of the procedure.
+The issued guidance remain strictly internal and even if requested they are not shared nor made public.

 Article 2(3) LAR.